-The PhARM Program provides live and online education to a broad range of healthcare professionals through the Texas Opioid Training Initiative, leads overdose prevention efforts at health science centers and university campuses through Operation Naloxone, and conducts innovative clinical and health services research to identify and address gaps in implementation of evidence-based interventions.
+The PhARM Program provides continuing education to a broad range of health professionals via the Texas Opioid Training Initiative, leads overdose prevention efforts across multiple campuses through Operation Naloxone, and conducts innovative research to identify and address gaps in implementation of evidence-based interventions for substance use and addiction.

 Lucas G. Hill, PharmD, BCPS, BCACP